-A map of the grounds can be found in the “Survival Guide” or in the center of the Field Day of the Past newspaper.
-There are four maps located on the grounds at the Information Booth, Sawmill Complex, Log Cabin, and Short Pump Grocery.
+A map of the grounds can be found on the tips section of the website or in one of our show pamphlets available at the Information Booth.
+There are four maps located on the grounds.
 These maps will allow you to place yourself on the grounds as well as pointing out sights of interest.

 Take Advantage of What We Know